Complete Guide to Endometriosis

 Endometriosis can be challenging to diagnose and manage.
 The most common age at diagnosis of endometriosis is between ages 35 and 44 years.

-• Frequently, endometriosis is diagnosed based on a combination of presenting symptoms, physical exam
+• Frequently, endometriosis is diagnosed based on a combination of presenting symptoms, physical exam findings, and imaging.
+There is no single test or imaging modality that can diagnose endometriosis definitively.

 Medical Treatment Options